srijans38/project-showcase/README.md

   - Both create and edit pages use the same form component
   - Edit page has the form pre-filled

+- Dummy lorem ipsum data and stock images are used as the initial state for the Redux store

 ### Built With

 - Next.js 12